sguox002/leetcode/leetcode-all.md

 postorder: leaf depth=0, and upper level is 1...
 ->>

-<<-427	Construct Quad Tree    		62.0%	Medium
-topleft,topright,bottLeft,bottRight
-if the cell has all the same value, then it is a leaf with value else we need to divide into 4 cells and recursively build them.
-->>

 <<-429	N-ary Tree Level Order Traversal    		65.9%	Medium	->>
 <<-428	Serialize and Deserialize N-ary Tree    		60.6%	Hard